bevesce/fin/README.md

 At least for now, I don't wan't unecesserly pollute pip.
 So to install *finanse* you need to manaully download repository and copy `finanse` folder somewhere when python can reach it.

-*Finanse* doesn't have any hard dependencies, and only one optional: `matplotlib` if you want to use reporting with charts.
+*Finanse* doesn't have any hard dependencies, and one optional, `matplotlib`, required if you want to use reporting with charts.

 ## Usage